 We saw that local churches made up of immigrant families were struggling to minister to their younger members, who would leave that church in order to worship somewhere else in English.
 God showed us that there’s a way to help these churches, by making a place for people of many backgrounds to worship Jesus in multiple languages, under one roof, as one church body.

 Our historical background is Dutch-German-Russian Mennonite, and we’re a member of the Mennonite Brethren conference of churches.
 So we were an ethnic church.
-But we have now invited other ethnic churches to join us in forming something new… a multi-ethnic church.
+But have now been joined by other ethnic churches to form something new… a multi-ethnic church.

 We have the space for multiple services, where congregations can fellowship, pray and worship in their own language.
 At the same time, our main service, Sunday mornings at 10am, is a centralized English worship service (with translations offered).
 This common service gives younger generations of immigrant families a place to worship in English, and it unites us together under the banner of Jesus!